-The person conducting the investigation will:
+The person conducting the investigation may:

-- explore the complaint with the complainant and the person complained about. - speak with witnesses and any other persons who have been nominated by the parties to have observed the behaviour complained about. - request the provision of information or documents relevant to the investigation, which may include access to audio or video recordings of meetings. - perform any and all other functions necessary to properly investigate the Formal Complaint.
+- explore the complaint with the complainant and the person complained about. - speak with witnesses and any other persons who have been nominated by the parties to have observed the behaviour complained about.

+- request the provision of information or documents relevant to the investigation, which may include access to audio or video recordings of meetings. - perform any and all other functions necessary to properly investigate the Formal Complaint.

-The investigation will be concluded within 10 business days.
+The investigation will, insofar as is reasonably practicable be concluded within 20 business days.